princeton-pli/MeCo/README.md

 |------|------|---------|
 | DCLM | 1.3T (270B tokens) | s3://princetonpli-data/MeCo/DCLM-unpacked/ |
 | DCLM (for cooldown only, 89B tokens) | x | s3://princetonpli-data/MeCo/DCLM-cooldown-unpacked/ |
+Note: current we are still uploading the data and it is not complete.

 **Pack data.** Use the tools provided in `datatools/` to pack data (the following example uses 40 processes):